-External inspection means looking at the eyes with your own eyes.
-Look to see that the whites of the eyes are white and not reddened or have exudate.
-Look at the iris (the colored portion of the eye) to make sure that the eyes are the same color and that there are not any brown spots or unusual markings.
-Also look at the sclera (the white portion of the visible eye) and note if there is any discoloration (i.e., yellowing or redness of the sclera, etc.) or unusual spots or markings.
+External inspection means simply looking at the eyes with your own eyes.
+Look at the sclera (the clear covering of the visible eye) and note if there is any redness or unusual spots or markings.
+Look at the whites of the eyes.
+Notice if they are reddened, yellowed, have exudate or any brown spots.
+Look at the iris (the colored portion of the eye) to make sure that the eyes are the same color and that there are not any unusual markings.

 Look at the pupils to make sure that they are round and the same size.
 They should also be black and not cloudy or white.
 If they are white (leukocoria) then an immediate referral to an ophthalmologist is required.
 Also, look at the lids and lashes for any abnormalities.

-W - Whites: The sclera should be white.
+W - Whites: The sclera covering the whites should be clear.
 There should be no discoloration or growths.

 I - Iris: The iris should be a complete circle.
 Both should be the same color.

 P - Pupil: The pupils should be clear and dark.
 There should be no cloudiness or white discoloration.
 The pupils should be of equal size and circular shape.

 Lids and Lashes: The lids in their natural, open position should give a full view of the pupil.
 The lids should be free of lumps (chalazia).
 There should not be redness or signs of discharge along the margin or signs of a sty.
 The margin of the lid should be flush against the surface of the eye.
 The child should show normal blinking during observation period.
 Lashes should be present on the top and bottom lids of both eyes.
 Lashes should not turn in, causing them to come in contact with the eye.

 Observation involves looking at the position of the child’s eyes and head for an indication of strabismus (crossed eyes)